audiolabs/transparentnlp/README.md

-# PrivacyQA Offline Analysis
+# Transparent NLP

-This repository contains the refactored code from the master branch.
+This repository contains code associated with the paper "Transparent NLP: Using RAG and LLM Alignment for Privacy Q&A" by Popp et al. (2025).
 Each sub-directory contains data and scripts to get the analysis results.

 The step to run each sub.directory is as follows: